 Upon successful completion of the Didactic Program in Dietetics, the DPD program director will issue the student with a verification statement indicating that the student has completed all coursework requirements for a didactic degree in dietetics as dictated by the ACEND accrediting body.
-These verification forms should be submitted to dietetic internships directors upon acceptance to a particular dietetic internship, to A.N.D. as a part of the application to achieve active membership status, and may be requested by employers or graduate school programs.
-Starting in 2023, students must meet expectations for the Core Knowledge for Didactic Curriculum to receive a verification statement.
+These verification forms should be submitted to supervised practice program directors upon acceptance to a particular supervised practice program, to the Academy as a part of the application to achieve active membership status, and may be requested by employers or graduate school programs.
+Students must meet expectations for the Core Knowledge for Didactic Curriculum to receive a verification statement.

-If you apply to a dietetic internship program(s) before your coursework is officially completed, you can request a Declaration of Intent form from the DPD program director.
+If you apply to a supervised practice program(s) before your coursework is officially completed, you can request a Declaration of Intent form from the DPD program director.
 This form serves as a substitute for the verification form.
 The Declaration of Intent lists the coursework that the student is in the process of completing to fulfill didactic program requirements.
-A final verification form will be awarded as previously described and should be submitted to the dietetic internship director if you accept an internship.
+A final verification form will be awarded as previously described and should be submitted to the supervised practice program director if you accept an internship.